open-mmlab/mmcv/docs/faq.md

     1. If those symbols are CUDA/C++ symbols (e.g., libcudart.so or GLIBCXX), check
        whether the CUDA/GCC runtimes are the same as those used for compiling mmcv
     2. If those symbols are Pytorch symbols (e.g., symbols containing caffe, aten, and TH), check     whether the Pytorch version is the same as that used for compiling mmcv
     3. Run `python mmdet/utils/collect_env.py` to check whether PyTorch, torchvision, and MMCV are built by and running on the same environment

 - "RuntimeError: CUDA error: invalid configuration argument"

-    This error may be due to your poor GPU.
-Try to decrease the value of [THREADS_PER_BLOCK](https://github.com/open-mmlab/mmcv/blob/cac22f8cf5a904477e3b5461b1cc36856c2793da/mmcv/ops/csrc/common_cuda_helper.hpp#L10) and recompile mmcv
+    This error may be caused by the poor performance of GPU.
+Try to decrease the value of [THREADS_PER_BLOCK](https://github.com/open-mmlab/mmcv/blob/cac22f8cf5a904477e3b5461b1cc36856c2793da/mmcv/ops/csrc/common_cuda_helper.hpp#L10) and recompile mmcv.

 - "RuntimeError: nms is not compiled with GPU support"